Department Centered Cultures – A Major Roadblock for Organizational Development

 Crises and elusive solutions bring opportunity that would have otherwise never presented itself.
 Merge cross-functional departments together to expose and explore those opportunities, adding value and strengthening your organizational development.

-For success in organizational development, we must create strong value sharing and transparent cultures.
+Successful organizational development requires the creation of cultures rooted in strong value sharing and transparency.
 Micro-departmental cultures based on unhealthy attitudes such as “them against us,” will weaken the organization and jeopardize its mission.
 Start by achieving agreement and intensity in your organizational culture, and then work to unite departments alleviating “departmental think,” building an environment of human interaction across boundaries.

 Danielle VanZorn, PMP, SPHR, SHRM-SCP